ubuntu-mate/ubuntu-mate.org/pages/faq-downloads.md

 Instead of downloading from one source, BitTorrent retrieves and verifies the file from many computers.
-This can help save bandwidth costs for the host, be interupted for later and in many cases achieve faster download speeds.
+This can help save bandwidth costs for the host, be paused/resumed and in many cases achieve faster download speeds.

-If you have a BitTorrent client installed already, a **magnet link** will open it automatically.
+If you already have a BitTorrent client installed, a **magnet link** will open it automatically.

 ### Direct Download

 This is your standard download straight from the server to your browser (over HTTP/S).
-It is recommended to verify the download using the provided checksum afterwards to be sure it was downloaded in one piece.
+It is [recommended to verify the download](/faq/verify-download-quick/) using the provided checksum afterwards to be sure it was downloaded in one piece.

 ## Can I order a disc or USB drive?